Cosmic Lockdown: When Decoherence Saves the Universe from Tunneling: Numerical results: from kinetic to potential dominance

 We solve the Hilbert-space dynamics introduced in the previous section numerically on the interval \(N\in[-2,1]\), which contains the \emph{barrier switch-on} period during which the effective Hamiltonian transitions from kinetic-term dominance to potential dominance and non-adiabatic effects are most prominent.
 The initial state used in all simulations is the instantaneous ground state of \(\hat K_S\) at \(N=-2\), shown in Fig.~\ref{fig:WignerAdiabatic}(a).
 We monitor the right-well occupation

-for which \(P_{\rm false}(N=-2)\approx 1/2\) due to kinetic dominance at the start.
+for which \(P_{\rm false}(N=-2)\simeq 1/2\) due to kinetic dominance at the start.
 We also track the purity \(\Tr[\hat\rho(N)^{2}]\) and the Wigner function~\cite{wigner1932quantum,wigweyl}

-Figs.~\ref{fig:WignerAdiabatic}–\ref{fig:WignerLindblad} and \ref{fig:WignerStochasticInflation}–\ref{fig:Wigner_XP_Lind} compare Wigner functions across a range of dynamical scenarios with identical axes, ranges, and colour scales.
+Figs.~\ref{fig:WignerAdiabatic}–\ref{fig:WignerLindblad} compare Wigner functions across a range of dynamical scenarios with identical axes, ranges, and colour scales.
 The black curves show equal-energy contours of the time-dependent Hamiltonian \(\hat K_S(N)\).
 Columns give snapshots at \(N=-1,0,1\).
-Figure~\ref{fig:threefigs} collects false-vacuum occupation and purity for parameter sweeps in the GKLS dynamics.
+Fig.~\ref{fig:threefigs} collects false-vacuum occupation and purity for parameter sweeps in the GKLS dynamics.

 At large \(N\), phase-space squeezing requires an exponentially dense grid to resolve the wavefunction accurately, which in our current implementation limits simulations to \(N\le 1\).
 In the late-time regime (\(N >1\)) the potential term \(e^{3N}V\) dominates over the kinetic term \(e^{-3N}\pi_{\phi}^{2}\), and decoherence is strong (\(\propto e^{6N}\)).
-In this limit, a strong-localization approximation gives an Arrhenius-type estimate for the stochastic over-the-barrier hopping rates between vacua, which we derive in the next section.
+In this limit, a strong-localization approximation gives an Arrhenius-type estimate for the stochastic over-the-barrier hopping rates between vacua, which we discuss in the next section and derive in Appendix~\ref{app:GaussSSEArrhenius}.

 During the $N\in[-2, 1]$ simulation window, the adiabaticity parameter $\tilde{\mu}$ controls vacuum selection, as demonstrated in Fig.~\ref{fig:threefigs}(a,b).
 We vary $\tilde{\mu}$ by fixing $\mu = 0.5$ and changing the Hubble rate, which keeps the initial state identical between runs; changing $\mu$ at fixed $H$ would instead modify the ground state at $N = -2$ and complicate a direct comparison.
-For large $\tilde{\mu}$ the evolution is nearly adiabatic: the state closely follows the instantaneous ground state into the deeper (true) vacuum, giving $P_{\rm false} \approx 0$.
+For large $\tilde{\mu}$ the evolution is nearly adiabatic: the state closely follows the instantaneous ground state into the deeper (true) vacuum, giving $P_{\rm false} \simeq 0$.
 For small $\tilde{\mu}$ the evolution becomes strongly non-adiabatic: the barrier \emph{switches on} faster than the state can adjust, freezing population in an excited configuration so that the true vacuum is only weakly favored.
 As shown in Fig.~\ref{fig:threefigs}(a), decreasing $\tilde{\mu}$ therefore increases $P_{\rm false}$ at late times for both Schr\"odinger and GKLS dynamics.